JorgeCastillo3004/Business_Extracting/README.md

-# Business EXtracting using Selenium with Firefox on CentOS
+# Business Extracting using Selenium with Firefox on CentOS

 This guide provides step-by-step instructions for setting up Selenium with Firefox on a CentOS system.
 This includes creating a virtual environment, installing necessary dependencies, and setting up Firefox and its driver.